OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 Prior to installing Quartus:

-1. Ensure you have at least 64 GB of free space for Quartus Prime Pro installation and your development work.
+1. Ensure you have sufficient free disk space for Quartus Prime Pro installation and your development work.
-  * Intel® recommends that your system be configured to provide virtual memory equal in size or larger than the recommended physical RAM size that is required to process your design.

   * The disk space may be significantly more based on the device families included in the install.
 Prior to installation, the disk space should be enough to hold both zipped tar files and uncompressed installation files.
 After successful installation, delete the downloaded zipped files and uncompressed zip files to release the disk space.

+2. Ensure you have sufficient RAM available for OFS compilations with Quartus

+  * It is recommended you have at least 128 GB of RAM to compile OFS designs.

-2. Perform the following steps to satisfy the required dependencies.
+3. Perform the following steps to satisfy the required dependencies.

   ```bash
   $ sudo dnf install -y gcc gcc-c++ make cmake libuuid-devel rpm-build autoconf automake bison boost boost-devel libxml2 libxml2-devel make ncurses grub2 bc csh flex glibc-locale-source libnsl ncurses-compat-libs